Download Bike Rides.

 Where the rides are.

 The rides are priced individually and in groups.
-Each ride is less than a cup of coffee, though I’ve thrown in some free samples.
+Each ride about the price for large cup of barista-slung coffee, though I’ve thrown in some free samples (take a look for Central and Prospect Parks to get a feel for how this works).
 I’ve also created bundles, mostly by borough.
 So you can get all a boro’s rides at once and save a…bundle.

 You can purchase the Where To Bike New York City rides by using the pull-down menu at the top of this page, or you can click here: https://www.wheretobikenyc.com/download-new-york-bike-rides/